MCL Tear Rehab in Lafayette Square, MO

 - Direct Impact or Trauma:

-- Contact Sports: Football, soccer, and hockey players in Lafayette Square, MO frequently sustain direct impacts to the outer knee, resulting in the inner knee being overstretched or torn.
+- Contact Sports: Football, soccer, and hockey players in Lafayette Square, MO frequently sustain direct impacts to the outer knee, leading to overstretching or tearing of the inner knee.

-- Poor Conditioning or Muscle Imbalance: Inadequate strength in the muscles around the knee may heighten the risk of MCL tears due to overcompensation by the ligament.
-Muscle imbalances between the quadriceps and hamstrings can destabilize the knee, putting additional strain on the MCL.
+- Poor Conditioning or Muscle Imbalance: Inadequate strength in the muscles around the knee can increase the risk of MCL tears as the ligament compensates for the lack of support.
+Imbalances between the quadriceps and hamstrings destabilize the knee, increasing MCL strain.

 Symptoms of an MCL Tear